alex10791/personal-blog/_backgammon/2023-01-21-colorless-pip-counting.md

     </tr>
 </table>

-Using simple symmetry without the colorless thechnique, we can ignore the checkers on blues 2 and 23, 3 and 22, 4 and 21, 6 and 19 since they cancel out.
+Using simple symmetry without the colorless technique, we can ignore the checkers on blues 2 and 23, 3 and 22, 4 and 21, 6 and 19 since they cancel out.
 So now we are left with counting the remaining 14 checkers.
-Now lets have a look at the coloreless technique.
+Now lets have a look at the colorless technique.

 <table>
     <tr>